Skip to main content

 Working with the Centre for Landscape Regeneration, a project being delivered by the Centre of Hydrology and Ecology at the University of Cambridge, they have discovered that their species abundance is poor and concentrated around water.
 Getting more of the site wet for longer will allow species richness to spill out.

-Beyond biodiversity, they have also measured the distribution and depth of their peatland, which urgently needs preserved as a vital carbon store.
+Beyond biodiversity, they have also measured the distribution and depth of their peatland, which urgently needs to be preserved as a vital carbon store.
 They have established that 40% of their wildland contains peat, which if left to dry out distributes carbon dioxide into the atmosphere.
 Rewetting the peat and securing the storage of carbon dioxide is a major priority.

 High Fen overview map and stategy